 Treatment of Hypertension

-The treatment of hypertension aims to lower the blood pressure to less than 140/90 – or even lower.
+Treatment of hypertension aims to lower the blood pressure to less than 140/90 or even lower.

 The treatment involves lifestyle changes and drugs.

-Modest salt restriction is effective in controlling hypertension in mild to moderate hypertension because sodium and water retention is involved in large proportion of hypertensives.
+A modest salt restriction is effective in controlling mild to moderate hypertension because sodium and water retention is involved in a large proportion of hypertensives.

-Loosing weight decreases blood pressure and modifies other CVS risk factors like diabetes and hyslipidemias.
+Losing weight decreases blood pressure and modifies other CVS risk factors like diabetes and dyslipidemias.